-I am currently an assistant professor of economics at Armstrong Atlantic State University in Savannah, Georgia and a research associate for the Institute for New Economic Thinking (INET) program on Imperfect Knowledge Economics (IKE).
-My research focuses on testing the implications of macro finance models based on IKE by investigating the relative roles and dynamics between market fundamentals, psychology, and social context in explaining price fluctuations in equity markets.
+I am currently an assistant professor of economics at Armstrong State University in Savannah, Georgia and a research associate for the Institute for New Economic Thinking (INET) program on Imperfect Knowledge Economics (IKE).
+My research focuses on testing the implications of macro-finance models based on IKE by investigating the relative roles and dynamics between market fundamentals, psychology, and social context in explaining price fluctuations in equity markets.
 I earned my doctoral degree at the University of New Hampshire.
 Research from my dissertation has received attention from financial press outlets such as The Economist and Bloomberg News and has been featured prominently in the book Beyond Mechanical Markets: Asset Price Swings, Risk, and the Role of the State - a finalist for the Paul Samuelson Prize.
-I also write a bi-weekly column on current economic and financial events for the Savannah Morning News city paper.
-As a teacher at the university level, I incorporate my formal training and research in the pedagogy of economics into my macro and finance courses.
+I also write a column on current economic and financial events for the Savannah Morning News city paper.
+As an educator at the university level, I incorporate my formal training and research on the pedagogy of economics into my macro and finance courses.
 Please look around this site to learn more about my research and teaching interests.